Dutch Accounting Standards Board

 - Due process of the DASB

-The Foundation for Annual Reporting coordinates the activities of the Dutch Accounting Standards Board (DASB) and also ensures adequate funding of the DASB.
-The Foundation for Annual Reporting was formed by the following organisations in September 1981:
+The Foundation for Annual Reporting coordinates the activities of the Dutch Accounting Standards Board (DASB) and ensures adequate funding.
+The Foundation for Annual Reporting was established in September 1981 by the following organisations:

 - Federation of Netherlands Industry (VNO; Verbond van Nederlandse Ondernemingen);